Our course focuses on just two types of problems.

 Solutions of nonlinear equations aren't always driven to an equilibrium, though.

-Let's say our phage pals aren't immortal but die off at the rate We have a new Lotka-Volterra pair which has an equilibrium at Its direction field is plotted on the right.
+Let's say our phage pals aren't immortal but die off at the rate We have a new Lotka-Volterra pair which has an equilibrium at Its direction field is plotted below.

 How would you describe the behavior of its solutions?